JakubDziworski/JakubDziworski.github.io/_posts/2016-05-14-spock-cheatsheet.md

 #### Without unroll

-We do not know which row failed
+We have to figure out which row failed manually

 ```groovy
 maximum of two numbers   FAILED